CubeFlix/mimir/README.md

 - [ ] change list style (possibly)
 - [ ] find and replace
 - [ ] more history (calculate)
-- [ ] menubar should stay at top of editor
 - [ ] format paint (possibly)
 - [ ] release 1.0
 - [ ] code block (possibly)